Jeevita898/demo-cls/README.md

 # demo-cls
-This is a demo class repository
+This is a demo class repository.